-A pleasant surprise on the Overdrive 29 1 are the mechanical disc brakes and Shimano components.
+A pleasant surprise on the Overdrive 29 1 is the mechanical disc brakes and Shimano Altus components.
 Disc brakes will give you all the stopping power you need on the trail and Shimano components, even though entry-level, still shift and work smoothly in most conditions.

 Therefore, if you are looking to buy your first hardtail mountain bike to ride on the local trails or enjoy some fire roads, Diamondback Overdrive 29 1 is the obvious choice!

 The Overdrive 29 3 is an excellent aluminum mid-level hardtail machine that can smash trails even though it does not have an outrageous price.
-The frame is made from the same material as the one on the cheaper Overdrive 1 model.
-This is standard practice because this aluminum alloy has lots of strength and weighs very little.
+The frame is made from the same material as the one on the cheaper Overdrive 1 and Overdrive 2 models.
+This is a standard practice because this aluminum alloy has lots of strength and weighs very little.

 I quite like the paint job, even though you cannot choose from several colors.

-You’re stuck with silver, but it looks modern and fresh.
+You’re stuck with Forest Green Matte, but it looks modern and fresh.
 But, good looks are definitely not the only quality of the Overdrive 29 3 model.
 Compared to the cheaper model, it has a lot of upgrades.

 To start with, the fork is much better and will give you a lot more capabilities on the trail.
-The Rockshox Judy Gold is an air suspension system with 100 mm of travel.
-Therefore, you won’t need to hold back on the aggressive bits of the singletracks, but you can comfortably attack them.
+The RockShox Judy Silver TK is an air suspension system with 100 mm of travel.
+Therefore, you won’t need to hold back on the aggressive bits of the single tracks, but you can comfortably attack them.

 Moreover, the components and the drivetrain are provided by SRAM.
-In this particular case, you’ll get SRAM NX, which is a decent mid-range option.
-The biggest highlight on the Overdrive 29 3 is the 1×11 drivetrain which has a lot of advantages and is usually seen on more expensive bikes.
+In this particular case, you’ll get SRAM SX Eagle, which is a decent mid-range option.
+The biggest highlight on the Overdrive 29 3 is the 1×12 drivetrain which has a lot of advantages and is usually seen on more expensive bikes.

 Overdrive 29 3 is an excellent bike with decent specs and an attractive price.
 If you’re a recreational rider and a trail lover, this will be a good purchase for you.

 Good things do not stop there.
 Overdrive 3 has hydraulic disc brakes, so feel free to ramp up the speed on the flat parts and downhills since you’ll easily slow down in time for the corners.
-When you’re in the corner, you can rely on the WTB Nineline 2.25″ tires to give you more grip than you’ll need.
+When you’re in the corner, you can rely on the WEE Rubber Mission 2.25″ tires to give you more grip than you’ll need.